Frequently Asked Questions

-We can accept many major insurance providers, as well as the student health plan, so please bring your health insurance card (or a copy of it) with you to your appointments.
-Office visits with a nurse practitioner or physician will be $50 per visit.
-Students who are taking classes on campus, pay campus privilege fees, and have insurance will not have to pay more than $5 per office visit if their insurance does not cover the entire amount.
+We can accept most major insurance providers, as well as the student health plan, so please bring your health insurance card (or a copy of it) with you to your appointments.
+Office visits with a nurse practitioner or physician will be$70 for new patients and $50 for established patients per visit.
+Students who are taking classes on campus, and pay campus privilege fees, and have insurance will not have to pay more than $5 per office visit if their insurance does not cover the entire amount.
 Students who do not pay campus privilege fees (such as online students) will be responsible for paying any charges not covered by health insurance.
 There are also modest charges for pharmacy and laboratory services.
-Any balances due after insurance reimbursements (such as the $5) will be billed to your student account.
+Any balances due after insurance payments (such as the $5) will be billed to your student account.

 If you have questions about the cost of a particular service or about insurance billing, click on our health insurance link or call 620-341-5222 for information.

 If the student is under 18-years-old, s/he must have a signed Health History and consent form from their parent or guardian on file in Health Services before they can be treated.
 If the student is over 18-years-old, no one can see their health records without written consent from the student or a court-ordered subpoena.
 Some exceptions are allowed by law including during emergencies and for public health matters

 8:00 am - 5:00 pm -- Monday, Tuesday, Wednesday and Friday

 8:00 am to 7:00 pm -- Thursdays during Fall and Spring semesters

 8:00 am - 5:00 pm -- Monday through Friday during the summer